-This free app stands out for its included rate book that allows users to quickly check mileage rates.
+Mileage Expense Log is a free app.
+It stands out for its included rate book that allows users to quickly check mileage rates.
 As long as you keep your phone’s GPS turned on, Mileage Expense Log automatically tracks and logs all your drives.

 If you’re a number cruncher, you’ll enjoy sorting data by date, purpose or even vehicle.
-Or you can export your entire database as HTML or CVS.
+Or you can export your entire database as HTML or CSV.